 What about immunocompromised people?

-Immunocompromised people can still enjoy living with their cat but must take precautions listed above.
+Immunocompromised people can still enjoy living with their cat but must take the precautions listed above.

 If an immunocompromised person is looking to obtain a cat, it is worthwhile looking at an older (2 years or above).